inocentesa/ProjectWeek13-AlyannaInocentes/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the [Jump-Box-Provisioner] machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_[98.115.61.30]
+*98.115.XXX.XX/32

 Machines within the network can only be accessed by [Jump-Box through SSH].
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
-Jump-box 10.0.0.4
+*Which machine did you allow to access your ELK VM?
+Jump-Box-Provisioner.
+*What is the machines IP address?
+138.91.114.101

 A summary of the access policies in place can be found in the table below.